christopherhwood/DDS2020-College-Basketball-Box-Score-Generator/README.md

 * Important note that on Windows filepaths with spaces need to be enclosed in quotations.
 Likewise team names with spaces, like "Wake Forest" need to be enclosed in quotations.

+## Nice Features
+1) The box score is sorted to place starters first by position (PG, SG, SF, PF, C) then bench players sorted by minutes played.
+Those who didn't play get a "DNP" for their stat row.
+2) The code pretty prints the box score so the spacing will always be right.
+You can adjust padding between columns by changing the `field_padding` parameter on the PrettyPrinter object.

+## Ideas for improvement
+1) Also generate csv so that these can be exported to excel, which could make for some cool statistical analyses.
+It shouldn't be too hard to do that with how the code is architected.
+The code is split into different sections - the first half parses the saved game file and creates player objects for each player.
+Then we pass these player objects into different `PlayerAnalyzer` objects.
+Currently we have three - one is untested: a TotalTracker which keeps track of the team totals as we iterate over each player, a FileWriter which writes output to a file, and a ConsoleWriter (untested) which should write output to the console.
+The FileWriter and ConsoleWriter both take a printer, in this case the `PrettyPrinter` class that does all of the formatting.
+To generate csv we should only need to create a CSVPrinter class to format the data in csv style, and we should be able to reuse the FileWriter and ConsoleWriter objects.

+2) Add team names to the box scores.

+3) Add a way to request only certain stat lines

+4) (this would require some pretty major work) Add a way to get cumulative team stats for the whole year

 An example of a generated box score:
 ```
          Name            Min       FG        3PT       FT        OREB      DREB      REB      AST      STL      BLK      TO      PF      PTS      +/-